20-1-scaled

 The development area is identified as having the lowest landscape sensitivity for large solar farms within Stroud District Council’s Renewable Energy Resources Assessment.

-The below provides a selection of viewpoints surrounding the site which include labels for the approximate extent of the proposed development.
+A selection of viewpoints have been included below showing the approximate extent of the proposed development.

 Viewpoints Plan